All Episodes

 What were your symptoms?

-I mean it might be helpful to people.
+I mean, it might be helpful to people.

-If you you're suffering from a blood cancer, you don't even know for a long time that that's what you have.
+You don't even know for a long time that that's what you have.

 What did you feel like?